The Sickle-cell gene inheritance

 Sickle-cell is an inherited disease, and that makes the disease very unique in a way.
 You cannot acquire it by receiving blood transfusion, or any form of blood contact.
 You cannot acquire it by sharing food, holding hands or sharing clothing.

 The different forms of sickle cell disease are determined by the genes inherited from the person's parents.
-CLICK HERE to see the various ways in which a person can inherit sickle-cell disease.

 Someone who inherit only one sickle cell gene and a normal gene from the other parent will have the sickle cell trait (SCT), but not the disease.
 A blood test can determine whether someone has a form of sickle cell disease or carries the sickle cell trait.